Skip to Main Content

 Three different face shape fabrications sit on a lab table.

-We design AR around the many ways people experience our three-dimensional world.
+We design AR glasses around the many ways people experience our three-dimensional world.
 By understanding how people perceive and interact with their environment, we create technology that enhances everyday life.
 Each design choice is built to adapt to the user, not the other way around.

 Designing for insight, speed, and scale